Stick It To The Flu—Flu Shots

 Helping to keep you healthy all year long!

 Monday, Tuesday, Wednesday, & Friday

-We will gladly bill your insurance for both vaccinations.
-Must be 18 years or older to receive vaccines at Butt Drugs.
-For your convenience, you can read the Vaccine Information Statement and then print and complete our vaccine consent form in advance and bring it with you to the pharmacy.
+We will gladly bill your insurance for all vaccinations and do offer a cash discount price as well.
+You do not have to be a current customer to receive your vaccinations at Butt Drugs.
+Please note, we can only vaccinate adults 18+.
+For your convenience, you can read the Vaccine Information Statement for more information on the vaccinations.
+In order to better serve you, please print and complete the corresponding vaccine consent form in advance and bring it with you to the pharmacy.

 Flu Season Is Here: Seniors (and Friends), Take Note

 The flu can hit seniors like a Mack Truck!
 That’s because their immune systems weaken with age.
 If you’re over 65—or care for someone who is—keep the following in mind as we head into the flu season.
 As for the rest of you?
 We have a message or two for you, as well.

 A better match.
 Last year, seniors really bore the brunt of the flu season.
 Sixty percent of flu-related hospitalizations and nearly 80 percent of deaths were among those 65 or older.
 One problem was that last year’s main strain of flu (H3N2) wasn’t included in the vaccine.
 So the vaccine was only 13 percent effective against it.
 This year’s flu vaccine should be a better match for circulating strains of flu, according to U.S. officials.
 There’s also an adequate supply of vaccine.

 Long-term protection.
 More good news?
 A recent study has found that flu vaccines offer moderate protection for about six months.
 That’s the length of most flu seasons.
 The study’s findings suggest that a flu shot in early fall may prevent the greatest number of cases.

 The common good.
 The CDC recommends that everyone 6 months and older be vaccinated each year, but only about half of all Americans do.